 Comment: With all due respect to Drs.
 Root-Bernstein and Simon, if the origin of life occurred by a natural cause, it must be just that: natural.
 The example requires a watchmaker (intelligence) and planning would have been necessary to build the small stable parts (or the molecules) step-by-step.
 When time, chance, and raw materials are the only ingredients permitted by evolution, the hypothesis cannot invoke intelligence and planning.
 The use of a parable rather than verifiable science to explain the creation of life might indicate that the foundational evidence for the Theory of Evolution is still missing.

-Additional detail on life's beginning will be discussed in "The Origin of Life" chapter.
+Additional discussion on life's beginning is available in "The Origin of Life" chapter in these pages.

 Evolutionary theory is based solely on naturalism and the availability of billions of years along with time and chance to effect gradual change.
 It is interesting to note that origin theories, including Young Earth Creationism (YEC), all begin with an effect that does not have a natural cause.
 The YEC view is totally dependent on God for a creation from nothing; the evolutionary perspective begins with a "Big Bang" (from nothing).

 The Theory of Evolution suggests that life originated in a prebiotic world as a single-celled organism which increased in complexity over billions of years to form all species that have ever existed.
 Charles Darwin (1809-1882) first published his work "On the Origin of Species or the Preservation of Favoured Races in the Struggle for Life" in 1859.
 Although the concept of evolution through naturalism goes back thousands of years, Darwin was the first to present the theory with what was considered to be "credible scientific reasoning."
 The word origin was prominent in the title of his book but Darwin did not make reference as to how life first came into existence.
 He did suggest in later letters that life may have begun in a "warm little pond" (excerpt below)